-- Performance-Related: Camosun College values the contribution of its entire exempt staff toward the attainment of its strategic and operating objectives and provides rewards that are commensurate with such contributions.
-The College's compensation program encourages a performance-based exempt organizational culture. - Differentiation and Flexibility: a primary feature of the College's compensation program is to align individual managers and operating units with the College's overall strategy.
+- Performance-Related: Camosun College values the contribution of its entire exempt staff toward the attainment of its strategic and operating objectives and provides compensation that is commensurate with such contributions.
+The College's compensation program supports and promotes a performance-based organizational culture. - Differentiation and Flexibility: a primary feature of the College's compensation program is to align individual managers and operating units with the College's overall strategy.
 Within a broad framework, the College's compensation program provides it with the necessary flexibility to make compensation decisions consistent with the need for internal equity, the variation in scope and authority for positions, as well as the need to adapt to changes in the external market. - Accountability: the College makes its compensation decisions objectively using clear and well documented rationale to ensure the appropriate expenditure of public funds. - Openness and Transparency: the College communicates the basic principles and 'mechanics' of its compensation program in an open, honest and direct manner.
-This principle does not involve the distribution of specific market survey data, or making public personal and individual compensation information. - Affordability and Sustainability: the College's total compensation programs are designed and administered in a fiscally responsible manner that ensures that costs are affordable and sustainable over time.
+This principle does not involve the distribution of specific market survey data, or making public personal and individual compensation information. - Affordability and Sustainability: the College's total compensation programs are designed and administered in a fiscally responsible manner that ensures that costs are affordable and sustainable over time, and balanced against market forces.